etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 ##  Testing Requests

-In general unit tests don't require of an Openbravo instance running in Tomcat to be executed.
+In general unit tests don't require of an Etendo Classic instance running in Tomcat to be executed.
 But in some cases, how requests work is wanted to be tested.
 Depending on the request to be tested, different classes should be extended: